mze-runner/amn-store/README.md

 ### Retrieve from store

-There are two options how you can pull you data from the store.
-By means of `pull` or `pop` function.
+There are two options on how to extract data from the store.
+Utilizing `pull` or `pop` functions.

 ```javascript
 const store = require('amn-store');